Il Makiage

 Il Makiage is a tech-focused beauty brand based in New York City.

 Originally established by makeup artist Ilana Harkavi, the brand became known within the professional makeup industry but remained largely obscure to the general public for several decades.
 In 2018, Il Makiage was relaunched as a digital-first, technology-driven beauty company, significantly expanding its presence and recognition internationally.
-In May 2020 they launched in the United Kingdom, launched in Germany in November 2020 and Australia in June 2021.
+In May 2020 it launched in the United Kingdom, launching in Germany in November 2020 and Australia in June 2021.
 Il Makiage is a part of the ODDITY platform.

 Name origin

 The name is an intentionally simplified version of the French word Maquillage, meaning "makeup".

 Company overview

 Il Makiage was founded in 1972 by New York-based makeup artist Ilana Harkavi.
 The company was notable for innovations such as windowed eyeshadow packaging and was primarily known within professional circles.

-In June 2017, L Catterton purchased a minority stake of the company for $29 million.
+In June 2017, L Catterton purchased a minority stake in the company for $29 million.
 After the initial investment, brother and sister Oran Holtzman and Shiran Holtzman-Erel, who had previously purchased the brand, re-launched it in 2018 and started its digital approach.